-PEER acknowledges receipt of all complaints and appeals in writing within 5 business days, recording it on the Complaints and Appeals Register.
+PEER's Complaints Delegate acknowledges receipt of all complaints and appeals in writing within 5 business days, recording it on the Complaints and Appeals Register.
 Where PEER considers more than 60 calendar days are required to process and finalise the complaint or appeal, PEER will inform the complainant in writing, outlining the reasons why.

-Stage 2 - Investigation of formal complaint or appeal
+Stage 2 - Investigation of formal complaint or appeal by PEER's Complaints Delegate

-The complaint will be investigated thoroughly and the complainant may be contacted for further information if required.
+The complaint will be investigated thoroughly by the PEER Complaints Delegate, and the complainant may be contacted for further information if required.
 PEER will endeavour to seek information from all parties listed in the complaint in a timely manner.
+PEER's Complaints Delegate will work alongside the complainant until a resolution is reached.
 If a complaint cannot be investigated by the PEER (for whatever reason), PEER will inform the complainant at this point and refer them to the most appropriate body.